SNS Launch Checklist

 1.4.
 Create SNS configuration file

-Include relevant information like tokenomics (token distribution, governance, decentralization sale), details about the dapp (link to the open sourced code), whitepaper and anything else relevant to the community.
-See OpenChat’s decentralization proposal for inspiration.
+Include relevant information like tokenomics (token distribution, governance, decentralization swap), details about the dapp (link to the open sourced code), whitepaper, a link to the forum discussion (see Step 3.2), and anything else relevant for the community to make a decisions if an SNS should be launched for the dapp.

 2. Technical Prep & Testing